HOW DOES RECRUITMENT WORK?

 DOES IT COST MONEY?

-Participating in recruitment does not cost money, but being in a sorority is just like any other club or varsity sport in that the members must pay a fee in order to participate in the programming.
-The Delta Phi Epsilon New Member fee is $400, and the active member fee is $250 per semester.
-This money pays for internal programming, apparel, international dues, as well as donating to our philanthropies, and at recruitment our Director of Finance will show the official breakdown.
-We do however offer a variety of payment plans that allow sisters to make smaller payments rather than a large lump sum upfront.
+Participating in recruitment does not cost money, but being in a sorority, just like any other club or varsity sport, does cost money.
+The 2022 Delta Phi Epsilon New Member fee is $505.30 CAD, and the active member fee is $305 CAD per semester.
+This money pays for programming, apparel, international dues and more.
+At recruitment, our Director of Finance will show the official breakdown.
+We understand these are large sums of money, which is why our Operations Team is happy to announce we offer individualized payment plans.

 IS THERE A DRESS CODE?